 PS: The day before I published this article, another Boeing 737 crashed.
 China Eastern Airlines Flight 5735 plunged almost straight into the ground.
 There were no survivors, all 132 people on board died.
 This was a Boeing 737-800, from the previous generation of 737’s before the Max8, and it did not have a MCAS system.
-The cause of the crash is still unknown, could be anything from a suicidal pilot to maintenance issues.
+The cause of the crash is still unknown.
 Investigations are ongoing.
 The airline grounded its fleet of 737-800’s for now.

 Besides many articles in different newspapers, I especially recommend two sources, a book and a movie.
 The book provides an especially good look at the behavior of Boeing management.

 - Robison, Peter.
 2021.
 Flying Blind: The 737 MAX Tragedy and the Fall of Boeing.
 New York: Doubleday.

 - Downfall: The Case against Boeing.
 Netflix documentary from 2022.
 Directed by Rory Kennedy